DougHaber/pitfall-agent-javatari/README.md

 Once the game is running there isn't much to do other than watch and check back occasionally.
 Some of the screens will be beat in minutes, but the more challenging ones can take many hours to solve.

+A small user interface is added after inserting a cartidge.
+This provides checkboxes for determining whether to run at a faster speed and use checkpointing.
+Both of these options help the training go faster.
+Running at faster speed makes the game go quicker than its normal rate.
+This may distort the audio.
+Checkpointing is used to save the state from the beginning of the screen, so that each training cycle doesn't have to start all the way back at the beginning.

+The UI also provides 3 buttons.
+The "Reset Training" button will remove all training data in use and stored by the browser.
+The "Download State File" takes the currently checkpointed training state (up to the current screen) and downloads it.
+The "Load pitfall-state.json" will load that file from the web server and use its state.
+Loading a file requires that that the game be running on an actual webserver, rather than via `file://` URLs.

 ## Logging